-6.16.1 Interactive Lectures
+6.16.2 Interactive Lectures

-Student engagement underpins the interactive lecture technique, which is the main face to face delivery mode at MBRSG.
-The lecturer will incorporate engagement activities in each class which will encourage student participation in tasks that involves working directly with the content in an applied manner.
+An ethos of student engagement underpins the interactive lecture technique, which is the main face to face delivery mode at MBRSG.
+In these weekly sessions your lecturer will deliver theoretical and conceptual constructs related to the module for each week.

+Your lecturer will incorporate engagement activities in each class which will encourage student participation in a task that lets them work directly with the content in an applied manner.
 Activities could include, but are not limited to, discussions, simulations, model making or role plays.
-Interactive lecture techniques capture and maintain student attention and allow students to apply what they have learned with the guidance of the lecturer.
-Delivering interactive lectures not only provides a format change from the traditional lecture, they also provide students with an opportunity to immediately apply content and provide feedback to the instructor on student understanding.
+The interactive lecture technique captures and maintains student attention and allow students to apply what they have learned with the guidance of the lecturer.
+Delivering interactive lectures not only provide a format change from the traditional lecture, they also provide students with an opportunity to immediately apply content and provide feedback to the instructor on student understanding.